View of Bristol

 View of Bristol is an 1827 landscape painting by the British artist Patrick Nasmyth.
 It depicts a panoramic view of the port city of Bristol and River Avon in the West of England.
-Seen from the nearby countryside it emphasises it's picturesque characters rather than it's industrial base.
-The city and it's surroundings were frequently featured in Regency era paintings by members of the Bristol School, although Nasmyth was not involved with the group.
+Seen from the nearby countryside it emphasises its picturesque characters rather than its industrial base.
+The city and its surroundings were frequently featured in Regency era paintings by members of the Bristol School, although Nasmyth was not involved with the group.
 A Scottish-born artist, son of the celebrated painter Alexander Nasmyth, he specialised in landscapes across Britain before his death from pneumonia in 1831.

-Today the painting is in the collection of the Wolverhampton Art Gallery in the West Midlands, having been acquired in 1887.
+Today the painting is in the collection of the Wolverhampton Art Gallery in the West Midlands, bequeathed by Maria Christiana Cartwright in 1887.